WARNING: This product contains tobacco-free nicotine.

 Table of Contents

 The truth?
-There’s no single number that fits everyone.
-The vape-to-cigarette ratio depends on how long you puff, the nicotine strength, and even the type of device you use.
+There’s no single number that fits every device or every person.
+The vape-to-cigarette ratio depends on the puff count of the device, the nicotine strength of the e-liquid, how long you draw, and the type of vape you use.

 What the Vape-to-Cigarette Ratio Really Means